alphagov/smart-answers/doc/archiving.md

 Once a flow has been removed the artefact will no longer register itself when the Smart Answers application is released.

 You will then need to:

-1. Archive the artefact in Panopticon (same process as other types of content)
+1. Archive the artefact in [Panopticon](https://github.com/alphagov/panopticon) (same process as other types of content)
-2. Add a redirect `router-data` for the artefact slub.
+2. Add a redirect in [router-data](https://github.gds/gds/router-data) for the artefact slug.
 This should be a `prefix` route, so all parts of the Smart Answer URL are matched and preserved. ([This is a good example](https://github.gds/gds/router-data/blob/master/data/slug-changes.csv#L623))

 ## Flow file naming convention